+His legacy at Penguin extended beyond his tenure, as he left the company with a set of comprehensive design principles.
 These were brought together as the Penguin Composition Rules, a four-page booklet of typographic instructions for editors and compositors.

 In 1946, Penguin launched the Penguin Classics series with Emile Victor Rieu’s translation of Homer’s The Odyssey, making classic texts available to everyone.
 Last year, the most recent re-publication of 20 Penguin Classics featured coloured jackets echoing Penguin’s original covers:

 When asked, “What makes a Classic?”, vice president and publisher for Penguin Classics, Elda Rotor, replied:

 “(The) generations of readers who have come to the same work and found something very, very special in that work… we’re putting a book out there… and we’re saying to you that there is a readership for this, but we guarantee that there will be a readership for this in the future.
 And that’s really where our investment is: the generations of readers going forward.” – Elda Rotor

 In Britain, the iconic orange and white tri-band from 1935 is not only synonymous with Penguin, but with retro book cover design in general.
 Believe it or not, this design hadn’t been used in the United States until just last year.